zdcthomas/yop.nvim/README.md

 > Wait what's an Operator?

-What's an operator you might ask.
-You've almost certainly been using them already.
+That's a good question!
+There's not much talk about operators in the plugin community, but you've almost certainly been using them already.
 An operator is any key that _operates_ over a selection of text, selected either through a motion (ex: `iw`: in-a-word, `ab`: around-a-bracket, etc), or through a visual selection.

 Some of the most common built in operators are
 - `d`: delete
 - `y`: yank
+- `c`: cut
-- `c`: run selection through an external program
+- `!`: run selection through an external program
+- `gq`: format selection

 There're tons of less widely known operators too, and they're definitely worth checking out!
 Run [:h operator][operator-help] to learn more.